A Beginner’s Guide On How To Buy A Static Caravan

 Other costs include:

 Site Fees – Every holiday park will have a set fee for having your static on their premises.
-If you intend to rent out, there may also be a commission taken from each booking – but this varies depending on the holiday park.
+If you intend to rent out, a commission may also be taken from each booking – but this varies depending on the holiday park.

 Insurance – Although it isn’t law to have insurance for your static caravan, most holiday parks will require a minimum level of cover.

-Maintenance – You must also account for regular maintenance costs such as gas checks, electric safety tests, cleaning and any necessary repairs or replacements.
+Maintenance – You need to account for regular maintenance costs such as gas checks, electric safety tests, cleaning and any necessary repairs or replacements.

 Utility Bills – Some of these may be included in the park site fees, but some may be payable as extra.